504 plan

 Approximation

-A kind of paraphrasing in which a speaker replaces an unknown word with another word that has the same approximate meaning.
+Approximation is a kind of paraphrasing in which a speaker replaces an unknown word with another word that has the same approximate meaning.

 Assessment practices

-The practice and process of gathering data about an area of learning through tests, observations, work samples, and other means to help inform instruction.
+Assessment practices are the process of gathering data about an area of learning through tests, observations, work samples, and other means to help inform instruction.

 Assistive technology

-Devices, software, or equipment that help children with reading disabilities complete academic and everyday tasks.
+Assistive technology refers to devices, software, or equipment that help children with reading disabilities complete academic and everyday tasks.
 Examples include applications for assisting with handwriting, reading text aloud, or allowing children to write using their voice.

 Authentic texts